Visit my Online Clinic

 - Bachelor of Science in Psychology Virginia Tech University

-I am a preferred provider with Premera, Regence, United Behavioral Health, First Choice, Optum, Aetna, Kaiser Permanente (KFHP).
-I am pending in network status with Cigna.
+I am a preferred provider with Premera, Regence, United Behavioral Health, First Choice, Optum, Aetna, Kaiser Permanente (KFHP), Cigna, and Beacon Health.
 I accept allowable out-of-network fees.
 Please call for inquiries regarding additional insurance.

 Must Cancel 24 hours before the appointment to avoid $100 fee.